pfriedman/IL-09/README.md

 [1] EIN: 39-4319221 (a.k.a.
 FEC Candidate Identification Number)

-[2] FEC Filing software is Windows only ;-> I only have access to UNIX based Operating Systems - I am not going to install FECFile on the computers at the Library
+[2] FEC Filing software is Windows only ;-> I only have access to *NIX based Operating Systems